wbcolon/xPlay/README.md

 displayed, not only the tracks matching.
 The search based filtering will be added on top of the album selector based filtering.
 It is therefore possible to search for a specific track that has not yet been played and that contains the *(live)* tag.

+##### Filters

+The filter is applied on the list widget itself and therefore can be combined with the selectors.
+A list widget item is shown if it matches the given filter string.

 ### Movie View